docker-mailserver/docker-mailserver/docs/content/examples/tutorials/basic-installation.md

     ./setup.sh alias list
     ```

     Aliases make sure that any email that comes to these accounts is forwarded to my real email address, so that I don't need to use POP3/IMAP in order to get these messages.
-Also no anti-spam and anti-virus software is needed, making the mailserver lighter.
+Also no anti-spam and anti-virus software is needed, making the mail-server lighter.

 - Or create email accounts and aliases with `SPOOF_PROTECTION=1`: